exadel-inc/activity-based-security-framework/README.md

 **How to use?**

-To start working with the **Easy-ABAC Framework** you need to add the easy-abac-{version}.jar to the classpath or add it as a maven dependency, like this:
+To start working with the **Easy-ABAC Framework** you need to add the easy-abac-{version}.jar to the classpath/module-path or add it as a maven dependency, like this:
 ```xml
 <dependency>